-At St Hugh of Lincoln, we encourage all our children to be active learners, to develop ideas and work to the very best of their abilities.
+At St Hugh Of Lincoln Primary School, we encourage all our children to be active learners, to develop ideas and work to the very best of their abilities.
 We work with home and parish, to build and nurture their confidence, self-esteem, creativity and skills within an inclusive and caring Christian environment.

 New technologies inspire children to be creative, communicate and learn.
 However, while the internet is a great resource, it is important that children and young people are protected from the risks they may encounter.
-St Hugh of Lincoln Catholic Primary School endeavours to highlight the benefits and risks of using technology and provides Safeguarding and education for users to enable them to control their online experience.
+St Hugh Of Lincoln Primary School endeavours to highlight the benefits and risks of using technology and provides Safeguarding and education for users to enable them to control their online experience.

-This policy takes into account the DfE statutory guidance 'Keeping Children Safe in Education' 2021, 'Working Together to Safeguard Children' 2018, 'Teaching Online Safety in Schools' 2019, DfE guidance 'Sexual Violence and Sexual Harassment Between Children in Schools and Colleges' 2021 and the local Surrey Safeguarding Children Partnership Procedures.
+This policy take into account the DfE statutory guidance 'Keeping Children Safe in Education' 2022,'Working Together to Safeguard Children' 2018 - updated 2022, 'Teaching Online Safety in Schools' 2023 and the local Surrey Safeguarding Children Partnership Procedures .

-This document should be read in conjunction with other relevant policies including, but not limited to, the Xavier Child Protection and Safeguarding Policy, Behaviour Policy, Relationship and Sex Education Policy, Acceptable Use of Technology Policy, Xavier Code of Conduct and Whistleblowing Policy.
+This document should be read in conjunction with other relevant policies including, but not limited to, the Xavier Child Protection and Safeguarding Policy, Behaviour Policy, Relationship and Sex Education Policy, Acceptable Use of Technology Policy, Staff Code of Conduct and Whistleblowing Policy.

-The purpose of St Hugh of Lincoln online safety policy is to:
+The purpose of St Hugh Of Lincoln Primary School online safety policy is to:

-- Safeguard and promote the welfare of all members of the St Hugh of Lincoln community online; - Identify approaches to educate and raise awareness of online safety throughout our community; - Enable all staff to work safely and responsibly, to role model positive behaviour online and to manage professional standards and practice when using technology; - Identify clear procedures to follow when responding to online safety concerns.
+- Safeguard and promote the welfare of all members of the St Hugh Of Lincoln Primary School community online; - Identify approaches to educate and raise awareness of online safety throughout our community; - Enable all staff to work safely and responsibly, to role model positive behaviour online and to manage professional standards and practice when using technology; - Identify clear procedures to follow when responding to online safety concerns.

-St Hugh of Lincoln identifies that the breadth of issues classified within online safety are considerable but can be broadly categorised into four areas of risk:
+St Hugh Of Lincoln Primary School identifies that the issues classified within online safety are considerable but can be broadly categorised into three areas of risk:

-- Content: being exposed to illegal, inappropriate or harmful material; - Contact: being subjected to harmful online interaction with other users; - Conduct: personal online behavior that increases the likelihood of, or causes, harm. - Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams
+- Content: being exposed to illegal, inappropriate or harmful material; - Contact: being subjected to harmful online interaction with other users; - Conduct: personal online behavior that increases the likelihood of, or causes, harm.